minimapletinytools/tinytools-vty/README.md

 Use the line tool to create lines.
 Lines can attach to existing boxes on either end.
 After selecting a line, you can move either end point of line or change their attachment.
 You click and drag in the middle of a line to add midpoints to your line.
 You can double click on a line to add a line label.
 Line labels can be moved by clicking and dragging on highlighted handle in the middle.
 You can change the styling of your lines in the left menu.

+### the [(t)ext] tool

+Same as the box tool except you can immediately add text to the box without additional clicking!

 ### the [pai(n)t] tool

 The paint tool lets you create areas that take free form text.
 After selecting a paint area, you can move the cursor anywhere inside and add text.